 "You desired illegitimate authority in you home and now you are worse off than before [the divorce.]
 You no longer have the spiritual covering of your husband and are open to Satan's attacks," he declared.

 He went on to say, "I recommend you find a church where there is strong male headship and no compromising of clear scripture."
 And ""I see you as an incredibly controlling person...God can soften your stiff neck and heart of stone, but it will be His way or no way."
 On it went for three pages.

 My heart pounding, I jumped into my van and headed for the freeway where I could scream my head off without anyone hearing me.
 I knew I couldn't let this man's accusations go, but how on earth was I to answer him?

-You'll have to wait until my memoir, God, the Devil, and Divorce, gets published to discover what I did next.
+My memoir, God, the Devil, and Divorce, tells what I did next.

 Are you a Christian who has experienced spiritual abuse in response to your decision to divorce?
 What did you do about it?
 I hope you'll share with readers here as we advocate for healing and grace for divorced persons within the church.